 Other common causes of tire failure include:

-Oversized tires: raise the height of the center of gravity increasing the risks of the vehicle tipping over
+Oversized tires: these raise the height of the gravity center, thereby increasing the risks of the vehicle tipping over

-Aged tires: after six years a tire’s risk of failure highly increases
+Aged tires: after six years, a tire’s risk of failure increases significantly

-Mismatched tires: different tires have different personalities and will perform differently in similar situations
+Mismatched tires: different tires have different characteristics and will perform differently in similar situations

-Despite the fact that structural defects or installation errors often increase the chances of being involved in a traffic collision, car accidents that happen in Miami and Florida, need to be carefully investigated before establishing liability.
-If you have been involved in a car accident in Miami or the State of Florida and you suspect it could have been the result of a defective tire, you should contact us and we can accurately analyze the circumstances of your car accident and see if you have a case.
+Despite the fact that structural defects or installation errors often increase the chances of being involved in a traffic collision, car accidents which happen in Miami and Florida need to be carefully investigated before establishing liability.
+If you were involved in a car accident and you suspect it may have been the result of a defective tire, you should seek legal assistance immediately.
+We can accurately investigate the circumstances of your car accident and determine whether you have a case.